Planning for Singapore's Future

 - Enhancing recreational spaces by providing new facilities, fitness and playground equipment in parks

-For greater impact, the EUP works are usually coordinated and integrated with routine improvement works by various public agencies such as the Land Transport Authority (LTA), the National Parks Board (NParks) and the Public Utilities Board (PUB).
+For greater impact, the EUP works are usually coordinated and integrated with improvement works by various public agencies such as the Land Transport Authority (LTA), the National Parks Board (NParks) and the Public Utilities Board (PUB).

 Since 2000, MND has committed about $216 million across 10 batches to upgrade and develop the infrastructure in private estates around Singapore.
 To date, the EUP has benefited more than 53,800 households in 73 private estates.

 OneService refers to a community of agencies, Town Councils and citizens working together to address municipal matters and improve the living environment for all.

 OneService also captures the mission of the Municipal Services Office (MSO) which aims to improve the Government’s coordination of municipal services and promote community partnerships and civic responsibility to improve the living environment.